8 Students, 2 Teachers Killed In Santa Fe High School Shooting

 Christian Riley Garcia

-A Facebook post from Pastor Keenan Smith of Crosby Church in Crosby, Texas requested prayers for the family of a 15-year-old member of the congregation named Christian Riley Garcia.
+A Facebook post from Pastor Keenan Smith of Crosby Church in Crosby, Texas, requested prayers for the family of a 15-year-old member of the congregation named Christian Riley Garcia.

 According to the post, Garcia grew up in the church and was baptized there.
-It also featured a recent photo of him at a construction site, next to a door frame with scripture written on it.
+It also featured a recent photo of him at a construction site, next to a door frame with Scripture written on it.
 The post says it was going to be his new bedroom.

-Aaron Kyle McLeod and Jared Conrad Black
+Aaron Kyle McLeod and Jared Conard Black

-Aaron Kyle McLeod, 15, and Jared Conrad Black were both students at Santa Fe High school
+Aaron Kyle McLeod, 15, and Jared Conard Black were both students at Santa Fe High School

 Ann Perkins

 Perkins, a substitute teacher, was among two adults killed in the shooting.
-According to those who knew her, she was a well-loved figure on campus and in the community and was sometimes referred to as "Grandma Perkins," CBS Dallas / Fort Worth reported.
+According to those who knew her, she was a well-loved figure on campus and in the community and was sometimes referred to as "Grandma Perkins," CBS Dallas/Fort Worth reported.

 Ann Perkins was a beloved teacher, family friend, & woman.
 She enjoyed spending time with her children, grandchildren, & students.
 She lived an impeccable life filled with traveling, love, family, & a bit of champagne.
 Rest easy our beautiful nurturing angel.
 I love you. 💛☀️ pic.twitter.com/E4F1ss1hQb— lydia (@lemonylyd) May 18, 2018

-A Facebook post by a friend confirmed her death and called for prayers for her surviving husband and daughter: "Ms. Ann, has passed away as a result of today's tragic events.
+A Facebook post by a friend confirmed her death and called for prayers for her husband and daughter: "Ms. Ann, has passed away as a result of today's tragic events.
 She was an amazing mom and an adored substitute who was loved by all."

 Cynthia Tisdale

-econd substitute teacher killed in the deadly attack.
-Her son, Recie Fisher, told the Washington Post that she was a substitute who frequently worked at Santa Fe High School.
+Cynthia Tisdale, 63, was the second substitute teacher killed in the deadly attack.
+Her son, Recie Fisher, told The Washington Post that she was a substitute who frequently worked at Santa Fe High School.

 "She started substitute teaching because she loved to help children," he said.
 "She didn't have to do it.
 She did it because she loved it."

-Tisdale's brother-in-law, John Tisdale, described the mother of three as a hard working woman who shouldered heavy financial responsibilities for the family.
-In a Facebook post he said after Tisdale's husband, William Recie Tisdale, was diagnosed with idiopathic pulmonary fibrosis and became unable to work, she took on a second job as a server at a local restaurant.
+Tisdale's brother-in-law, John Tisdale, described the mother of three (and grandmother of 11) as a hard-working woman who shouldered heavy financial responsibilities for the family.
+In a Facebook post, he said after Tisdale's husband, William Recie Tisdale, was diagnosed with idiopathic pulmonary fibrosis and became unable to work, she took on a second job as a server at a local restaurant.

-"I am certain if we could talk to Cynthia, who is in heaven, the first thing she would say is she is concerned how Recie is going to make it...now that she can't bring in the extra money to pay the bills.
+"I am certain if we could talk to Cynthia, who is in heaven, the first thing she would say is she is concerned how Recie is going to make it ... now that she can't bring in the extra money to pay the bills.
 That's the kind of person my sister-in-law was!"

-In addition to her husband, Tisdale is survived by three children and 11 grandchildren.

-Note: An earlier version of this story misspelled Jared Conard Black's name as Jared Conrad Black.